tracel-ai/burn/crates/burn-tch/README.md

 export DYLD_LIBRARY_PATH=/path/to/pytorch/lib:$DYLD_LIBRARY_PATH
 ```

+**Note:** if relative path is used, the compiler may not work correctly.

-If `venv` is used, it should be activated during coding and building,
+**Note:** if `venv` is used, it should be activated during coding and building,
-or the `Rust Analyzer` may not work properly.
+or the compiler may not work properly.

 ## Example Usage